DuPage County Criminal Defense Lawyers — Learn Your Rights Under Illinois Laws

 If You Have Been Victimized by Illegal Search and Seizure...

 Illegal search and seizure is a legitimate issue in Illinois.
 If you have been victimized, do not wait for more trouble.
 Talk to an attorney about your options.
 The sooner you get an attorney involved, the sooner your rights are protected and the more likely you are to achieve favorable results.

 Did the police have the right to search?
 Find out.
-Contact Michael T. Norris, Ltd. and John W. Callahan, Ltd. today.
+Contact the Naperville Sex Crime Defense Lawyers at Michael T. Norris, Ltd. and John W. Callahan, Ltd. today.
 Call us toll free at 1-877-335-6693 or contact us online for a free and confidential consultation.
 Our phones are answered 24 hours a day.